segabl/pd2-sh-complements/README.md

 *Reload speeds for akimbo weapons seem random and don't really correlate to their single counterparts, in some cases even being faster than the base weapon reload speed.*
 *This change bases reload times on their single counterparts which results in a slight buff for most akimbo pistols and a nerf for most other akimbo weapons.*

-- Pistols
-  - Fixed ammo pickup for most pistols

-*Ammo pickup values for most pistols was lower than intended due to some missing pickup definitions.*
-*Adding the missing definitions should make pistol ammo pickup feel more consistent.*

 - Bows
   - Reduced damage by 50%